 It’s Friday Fascinations and Veteran’s Day.
-So the links I’ll post today will be those that I found fascinating about the wars our country has fought.
-A small tribute to the Courage, Honor, Patriotism and Sacrifice of our men and women of who have served our country.
+So the links I’ve posted are a virtual memorial tour.
+A small tribute to the Courage, Honor, Patriotism, and Sacrifice of our men and women of who have served our country.

 The Great War